lhenneman/disperseR/README.md

   - Graph functions now have many automatic features.

+  - Documentation has been much improved.
+The `?FUNCTION` syntax should work to access help files.

 ### Vignettes attached with the package

 We know it is sometimes difficult to start working with a new package,